First recorded (as a demo) by Jackson Browne & Glenn Frey (1972).

 Written and first recorded Joe Walsh (1979).

-From the wiki: “‘In the City’ was written by Barry De Vorzon and Joe Walsh, and first recorded by Walsh for release on the 1979 soundtrack album for The Warriors.
+From the wiki: “‘In the City’ was written by Barry De Vorzon (‘Nadia’s Theme‘) and Joe Walsh, and was first recorded by Walsh for release on the 1979 soundtrack album to The Warriors.
 Walsh recalls: ‘I went to junior-high school at P.S.
 216 in Queens (NYC).
 I was in a gang, but we weren’t that tough because I had to be in by 7:30 to practice clarinet.
 Anyway, I came up with ‘In The City’ out of memories of growing up partly in New York City, which contrasted a lot from where I lived before that, which was Ohio.’

 Written and originally recorded by Steve Young (1969).